Second-Order Asymptotics of Two-Sample Tests: Robust Goodness-of-Fit Testing and the GLRT

-where $P^{*}$ is given in \eqref{eq:min_Bhatt1_2} and $ \mathsf{Q}^{-1}_{\chi^{2}_{k-1}}(\cdot)$ denotes the inverse of the tail probability of the chi-square distribution $\chi^{2}_{k-1}$ with $k-1$ degrees of freedom. \end{theorem} \begin{IEEEproof} That the divergence test $\mc_{n}^{D_{\textnormal{JS}}}(r)$ is the GLRT was shown in Proposition~\ref{Thm:glrt_rob}.
-The second-order asymptotics of the type-II error given in \eqref{eq:second_glrt} is a special case of Theorem~\ref{Thm:unknownPdivtest}, which characterizes the second-order asymptotics of the divergence test $\mc_{n}^{D}(r)$ for the class of invariant divergences $D$ upon noting that the JS divergence is invariant. \end{IEEEproof}
+where $P^{*}$ is given in \eqref{eq:min_Bhatt1_2} and $ \mathsf{Q}^{-1}_{\chi^{2}_{k-1}}(\cdot)$ denotes the inverse of the tail probability of the chi-square distribution $\chi^{2}_{k-1}$ with $k-1$ degrees of freedom. \end{theorem} \begin{IEEEproof} Note that the JS divergence is invariant.
+The second-order asymptotics of the Gutman test $\mc_{n}^{D_{\textnormal{JS}}}$ is thus a special case of Theorem~\ref{Thm:unknownPdivtest}, which characterizes the second-order asymptotics of the divergence test $\mc_{n}^{D}$ for the class of invariant divergences $D$. \end{IEEEproof}